gaiaus/ICF/reform/call_to_action english (on-chain version).md

-### Title: Declaration of No Confidence in the Interchain Foundation Leadership: A Call to Action

 ## Summary
 This proposal calls for a vote of no confidence in the ICF leadership, grounded by serious concerns over governance failures, undue influences, neglect of purpose and duty.